danielchang0012/YTTitleSuggest/README.md

 It also utilizes models from OpenAI (ChatGPT 3.5 and Davinci 3.0) to generate full titles and descriptions.

+To download, git clone the repository and pip install YTTitleSuggest in the directory.

 # Data:

 https://www.kaggle.com/datasets/datasnaek/youtube-new